tchannagiri/DSBplot/README.md

 ## Introduction

 `DSBplot` is a Python 3 program for processing and visualizing high-throughput targeted amplicon sequencing data obtained to study double-strand break (DSB) repair due to the nonhomologous end-joining (NHEJ) repair mechanism.
-The accompanying article can be found at LINK.
-This protocol was originally used in the study [Jeon *et al.* (2022)]((https://doi.org/10.1101/2022.11.01.514688)) for studying DSB repair in human cells.
-That article contains several examples of the graphs in the supplementary figures, as well as a discussion of insights gained from the resulting figures.
+The accompanying article describing this software is [Channagiri *et al.*](https://doi.org/10.48550/arXiv.2312.17590) This protocol was originally used in [Jeon *et al.* (2022)](https://doi.org/10.1101/2022.11.01.514688) for studying DSB repair in human cells.
+The Jeon *et al.* article contains several examples of the graphs in the supplementary figures, as well as a discussion of the insights gained from the resulting figures.

 The overall functionality of the package is the following.